 Temporary youth shelter placement

-Counseling for youth ages newborn to 17 years of age (18+ years of age or as long as the youth is still in high school) and their families focuses on resolving family conflict.
+Sessions for youth ages newborn to 17 years of age and their families focuses on resolving family conflict.
 Family conflict is broadly defined and includes: stressors as a result of normal adolescent development such as talking back, acting out, poor/no communication between parents & children, problems in school such as poor/failing grades, expulsion from school, assignment to alternative school campuses, ISS, etc., separating or divorcing parents, death of a loved one, chronic illness of a family member, issues between siblings, newly blended families, truancy, juvenile delinquency, and runaway issues.
-Counseling sessions may be provided in the school setting, in the home or in one of our offices located in Columbus, Sealy or LaGrange.
+Sessions may be provided in the school setting, in the home or in one of our offices located in Columbus, Sealy or LaGrange.
 Evening appointment times are available.

 Youth and Parent Skill Building Workshops